Diallo set to be offered new 5 year contract at Man Utd - TribalFootball.com

-Manchester United midfielder Amad Diallo offered a new five-year contract this season.
+Manchester United midfielder Amad Diallo will be offered a new five-year contract this season.

 The Ivory Coast international is finally showing the promise that saw United pay a big sum for him back in January 2021.